Sleaford Mere: Fauna

 The lake is notable as a bird habitat.
 The northern end of the lake has been identified as being suitable habitat for southern emu-wren.
 The lake supports food sources such as fish species such as ‘hardy heads’ (sp: Atherinosoma) which are consumed by bird species such as Pacific gull, pied cormorant, pied oystercatcher, red-capped plover, silver gull and the two following species protected by the Japan–Australia Migratory Bird Agreement and the China–Australia Migratory Bird Agreement: sharp-tailed sandpiper and curlew sandpiper.
 Species of conservation significance known to visit the lake include fairy tern, hooded plover and musk duck.
 The lake is reported as containing marine species of fish, including ‘a large, land-locked population of skates’.
 Western grey kangaroo is reported as being within the vicinity of the lake.
 The land surrounding the lake supports foxes, an introduced species which is the subject of ongoing pest animal control programs.

 History

 Aboriginal use

-The lake and adjoining land is reported in 2009 as being associated with the Barngala and Nauo peoples.
+The lake and adjoining land is reported in 2009 as being associated with the Barngarla and Nauo peoples.
 As of 2009, there was no record of the lake or an object discovered in or near the lake being of ‘significance according to Aboriginal tradition or of significance to Aboriginal archaeology, anthropology or history.’
 The native name for the lake was reported in 1908 as being Kuyabidni (also spelt as Kujabidni).